Days

 Minutes

-The Baking Industry has long yearned for its very own Bakery Industry Trade Show…
+For years, the Baking Industry has been eager for its own dedicated Bakery Industry Trade Show.

-If you are in the baking industry, then this is your chance to not only talk to key expert exhibitors, but to view our bakery live kitchens, take part in the Baker’s Corner, network at the Cocktail Party and attend the National Excellence in Baking Awards Dinner.
+If you’re involved in the baking industry, this is your opportunity to engage with key expert exhibitors, explore our live bakery kitchens, participate in the Baker’s Corner, network at the Cocktail Party, and attend the National Excellence in Baking Awards Dinner.

-Stay tuned for more information as the Annual Baking Industry Trade Show comes closer!
+Stay tuned for more updates as we count down to the 2026 Annual Baking Industry Trade Show!

 Accommodation